 Two captured North Vietnamese tanks were put on display in Saigon last weekend (13-14 May).?

-Two captured North Vietnamese tanks were put on display in Saigon last weekend (13-14 May).
+Background: Two captured North Vietnamese tanks were put on display in Saigon last weekend (13-14 May).
 The tanks, both Soviet-made T-54s, were captured near the northern town of Quang Tri before it fell into communist hands.

 Besides the tanks, an assortment of weapons seized in the six-week old North Vietnamese offensive was also exhibited.
 An area in the city centre was closed to traffic, and more than 1,000 people thronged a square in front of Saigon City Hall to get a closer look at the captured weaponry.